kaustubhgupta/TelegramBot-IPU/README.md

 ## How result data is fetched?
 Whenever my bot receives a post request for a enrollment number, firstly it is validated in the application and then the API call is made to my website.
 I created a REST API in my website to handle these get requests.
 The data received by the API is then processed to be sent to the user.

+## Note:
+*Currently the telegram bot is on maintenance mode as I have consumed whole free dynos on Heroku this month.
+I am trying to migrate it to better deployment serivce so that it is available 24x7 :-)*